Kronshtadt-class battlecruiser: Ships

 The ships were originally intended to be laid down 1 September 1939, but they were delayed until November to allow improvements to the shipyards to be completed.
 A total of sixteen ships were planned in the August 1939 building program, but this was scaled back to four in July 1940 and two in October 1940 when it became clear just how unprepared the Soviets were for any large-scale naval construction program.
 Work on these ships ceased shortly after the German invasion.

 Kronshtadt (Кронштадт) was built by the Shipyard No. 194, Marti in Leningrad.
 She was laid down 30 November 1939 and judged 10.6% complete when the Germans invaded.
 Her building slip was too short for her entire length so her stern was built separately.
 Some of her material was used during the siege of Leningrad to repair other ships and in defensive works, but she could have been finished after the end of the war.
 Proposals were made to complete her as an aircraft carrier and as a base ship for a whaling flotilla, but both ideas were rejected and she was ordered scrapped on 24 March 1947.
 Her dismantling began shortly afterwards and was completed the following year.

 Sevastopol (Севастополь) was built by Shipyard No. 200, 61 Communards in Nikolayev.
 She was laid down on 5 November 1939 and estimated as 11.6% complete on 22 June 1941.
 She was captured by the Germans when they occupied Nikolayev in late 1941, but the Germans did little with her other than to use some of her material for defensive positions and some was apparently shipped to Germany.
 Before the Germans evacuated the city they damaged her building slip and hull with explosives and made her a constructive total loss.
 She was ordered scrapped on 24 March 1947 and her dismantling began shortly afterwards.
 It was completed in 1948.

+Developments

+Project 69 was to be the basis of Project 71B large aircraft carrier, a WWII Soviet aircraft carrier project.
+The project began in 1939, but was suspended in 1940 due to the war, and was cancelled.
+It was to complement the Project 71A class based on the Chapayev-class cruiser.
+A different class, Project 72 was planned for 1944, but did not survive the post-WWII period.